Nishat Bagh: Architecture

-Nishat Bagh has a broad cascade of terraces lined with avenues of chinar and cypress trees, which starts from the lakeshore and reaches up to an artificial façade at the hill end.
+Nishat Bagh has a broad cascade of terraces lined with avenues of chinar and cypress trees, which starts from the lakeshore and reaches up to an artificial façade at the hill's end.
 Rising from the edge of the Dal Lake, it has twelve 12 terraces representing twelve Zodiacal signs.
 However, it has only two sections, namely the public garden and the private garden for the Zanana or harem vis-à-vis the four sections of the Shalimar Bagh; this difference is attributed to the fact that the latter Bagh catered to the Mughal Emperor, while Nishad Bagh belonged to a man of his court, a noble.
 There are, however, some similarities with the Shalimar Bagh, such as the polished stone channel and terraces.
 The source of water supply to the two gardens is the same.
-Built in an east–west direction, the top terrace has the Zenana garden while the lowest terrace is connected to the Dal Lake.
+Built in an east–west direction, the top terrace has the Zenana garden, while the lowest terrace is connected to the Dal Lake.
 In recent years, the lowest terrace has merged with the approach road.
-A spring called the Gopi Thirst provides clear water supply to the gardens.
+A spring called the Gopi Thirst provides a clear water supply to the gardens.
 There are a few old Mughal period buildings in the vicinity of the Bagh.

 The central canal, which runs through the garden from the top end, is 4 m wide and has a water depth of 20 cm.
-Water flows down in a cascade from the top to the first terrace at the road level, which could be also approached from the Dal Lake through a shikara ride.
-The water flow from one terrace to the next is overstepped stone ramps that provide the sparkle to the flow.
-At all the terraces fountains with pools are provided, along the water channel.
+Water flows down in a cascade from the top to the first terrace at the road level, which could also be approached from the Dal Lake through a shikara ride.
+The water flow from one terrace to the next is overstepped a stone ramps that provide the sparkle to the flow.
+At all the terraces, fountains with pools are provided, along the water channel.
 At channel crossings, benches are provided.